Viagra Prescription Disclosure Causes Marital Breakup

 According to the Post story, Feinberg had his prescription for eight, 110-milligram, pills filled at a Merrick Road CVS in Long Island.

-According to a Medical News Today story, Viagra, or sildenafil citrate, was originally developed by United Kingdom scientists to treat high blood pressure and angina, but became widely known as a treatment for erectile dysfunction (ED) in men.
+According to a Medical News Today story, Viagra, or sildenafil citrate, was originally developed by United Kingdom scientists to treat high blood pressure and angina but became widely known as a treatment for erectile dysfunction (ED) in men.

 The drug can help men with that condition have normal sexual activity, according to the Medical News Today article.

-He reportedly told the pharmacist, identified in court papers as “Aurula,” that he would pay for the $60 each pills on his own and not to put in an insurance claim.
+He reportedly told the pharmacist, identified in court papers as “Aurula,” that he would pay for the $60 pills on his own and not to put in an insurance claim.

 Instead of keeping the matter confidential, “Aurula” mentioned the arrangement to the man’s wife in an unrelated telephone conversation a few days later, the Post story said.